 The nature of a puzzle is that it must be fully completed to be built, unlike blocks, for example, where you can build anything for any length of time.

-Few children would be satisfied to leave a puzzle incomplete.
-This is a recipe for developing perseverance as it works on a child’s determination to complete the puzzle to feel the satisfaction of having achieved something.
+Children don’t get a sense of satisfaction when leaving a puzzle incomplete.
+This is a recipe for developing perseverance as they are often determined to complete the puzzle to feel the satisfaction of having achieved something.

 Building a puzzle is a perfect activity for working on attention span.